Akrog/cinderlib/docs/introduction.rst

 - Only a subset of Cinder available operations are supported by the library.

-- The only Cinder release that has been tested with the library has been Pike.

 - Access to a small number of storage arrays has limited the number of drivers that have been verified to work with cinderlib.